afneville/docs/dev/emacs.md

-Very simply, the export function can be used to convert a single org document to some other format and the publish utility can convert many files to some format by using an export.
+Very simply, the export function can be used to convert a single org document to some other format and the publish utility can convert many files to some format by using an exporter.

 ## Setup